Back to controls

 Default Value

-By default, Secure transfer required is set to Disabled.
+By default, Secure transfer required is enabled when you create a storage account.

 References